-Personal Flotation Device (PFD) and leashes
+Personal Flotation Device (PFD) & Leash Rule

 Five Stroke Rule

-If you fall you have 5 strokes to get back on your feet and stand up.
+If you fall, you have 5 strokes to get back on your feet and stand up.
 This rule is in effect so a paddler does not achieve an advantage by not standing up.
 You must complete the course standing upon your board.

 A flotilla of safety vessels and jet-ski will be present on the water.
-Having your own support vessel (small motorized craft, canoe or kayak) is not recommended, but will be allowed as long as the vessel does not create a wake, obstruct other participants, nor provide aid such as blocking a headwind or towing.
+Having your own support vessel (small motorized craft, canoe or kayak) is not recommended, but will be allowed as long as the vessel does not create a wake, obstruct other competitors, nor provide aid such as blocking a headwind or towing.
 Any violation by a support vessel will result in the immediate disqualification of the associated competitor, who will be removed from the race.
 We do encourage friends and families to come out in their watercraft to cheer on the participants.

 Shall be responsible for officiating the races from the water.